llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

     call void @a_normal_function()
 ```

-with dbg.value intrinsics representing debug-info records, it would instead be printed as:
+with dbg.value intrinsics representing debug info records, it would instead be printed as:

 ```text
     %add = add i32 %foo, %bar